Guest User Guest User

 Read More

-THE COMPUTER AS A HUB FOR THE CREATIVE PROCESS
+THE COMPUTER AS An Aid FOR Artists

 The computer can be an incredibly useful tool in the life of an artist, from streamlining the workflow, to making decisions about colour, tonal values and composition, enhancing the ability to see detail in images and storing and organizing photos.
 It can become the hub of keeping track of upcoming competitions and art shows, cataloguing paintings, printing images to use as a photo references or to use in collages.
 Without the computer it would be impossible to colour-correct photos of paintings, create web sites or blogs—and on and on.